 ✅ Time⏰

-Mergers and acquisitions - As companies merge and get acquired, Compliance teams have to account for new business units, unfamiliar policies and procedures, lots of new tools and plugins, and so much more.
-The potential redundancies create unnecessary work and effort, and the many unknowns can lead to unaccounted for siloed data, which in turn, leads to incomplete evidence.
+As companies merge and get acquired, Compliance teams have to account for new business units, unfamiliar policies and procedures, lots of new tools and plugins, and so much more.
+The potential redundancies create unnecessary work and effort, and the many unknowns can lead to unaccounted-for siloed data, which in turn, leads to incomplete evidence to prove security Compliance.
 Moreover, the newly merged environment leads to various types of controls and evidence as well as multiple stakeholders within the IT stack of both companies.
-This means that teams spend time on taking double screenshots, usually under the pressure of successfully completing the merger.
+This means that teams spend time taking double screenshots as evidence of Compliance, usually under the pressure of successfully completing the merger.

 Wastes: